o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/message-of-the-day.md

 If you don't meet the prerequisites, follow the steps in [Enabling Gems](/docs/userguide/gems/using-project-configurator.md) to add **Cloud Gem Message of the Day** in the Project Configurator\.
 For information on creating a deployment stack and accessing the Cloud Gem Portal, see [Tutorial: Getting Started with Cloud Canvas](/docs/userguide/gems/cloud-canvas/tutorial.md)\.

-## Accessing and Using the Message of the Day Cloud Cloud Gem<a name="cloud-canvas-cloud-gem-message-of-the-day-accessing-and-using"></a>
+## Accessing and Using the Message of the Day Cloud Cloud Gem {#cloud-canvas-cloud-gem-message-of-the-day-accessing-and-using}

 **To customize the Message of the Day Cloud Gem**